Gokuldev-PS/CP-STREAM-GOVERANCE/README.md

 If you encounter the error `b1.x cannot be resolved`, try the following:

-1. Perform an `nslookup` on the bootstrap endpoint to get the IP addresses of all brokers.
+1.Perform an `nslookup` on the load balancer endpoints.
+You can find these endpoints by running kubectl get services and locating kafka-1-lb, kafka-2-lb, and kafka-3-lb.
+Use their addresses for the lookup.
 2. Add these entries to your `/etc/hosts` file in the format:

 ```